bryanliujiang/SHF-Cardea-Parser/manual.md

 **Description:**

-holds strings of confirmed duplicates to remove and/or warn of
+Holds all string representations of rows that are confirmed to be duplicates to remove and/or to warn of.

+While this program iterates through each row of a file, it will check if the current row matches any row already stored in this asset.
+If a match is found, the string representation of the current row will be added to this asset.

 **Data Type:**